-You can view statistics for as many numeric data columns as you wish, but only one Category column can be used.

-When you have a Category selected, you can organises information displayed in two ways: Group by Category or Group by Numeric.
-Here, statistics are displayed organised by the numeric data columns:
+You can view statistics for as many numeric and category columns as you wish.
+When you have at least one Category column selected, you can organise the information displayed in two ways: Group by Category or Group by Numeric.
+Here, statistics are displayed organised by the category data columns: